Cannabis: Important things to know

 Cannabis can be consumed in a variety of ways and in a variety of forms:

-- inhaled through smoke or vapour (with almost immediate effect)
+- inhaled through smoke or vapor (often with almost immediate effect)

 - taken through food (edibles), liquids or capsules (may take up to a few hours to take effect)